 Governor DeSantis has suggested that some of the new federal stimulus plan money going to Florida could be used to fund these resiliency proposals.
 Florida is reportedly set to receive about $8 billion in stimulus money.
 (Return to Top of Page)

-Telehealth – SB 700 by Senator Ana Maria Rodriguez (R-Doral) would require the Agency for Health Care Administration to reimburse the use of telehealth services under certain circumstances and with certain limitations; authorize telehealth providers to prescribe specified controlled substances under certain circumstances; authorize out-of-state physician telehealth providers to engage in formal supervisory relationships with certain non-physician health care practitioners in this state; authorize registered pharmacy technicians to compound and dispense medicinal drugs under certain circumstances; and exempt certain registered pharmacy technicians from specified prohibitions.
-The bill passed unanimously last Thursday in the Senate Appropriations Subcommittee on Health and Human Services, its second of three stops, and now goes to the Appropriations Committee.
+Telehealth – DID NOT PASS – SB 700 by Senator Ana Maria Rodriguez (R-Doral) would require the Agency for Health Care Administration to reimburse the use of telehealth services under certain circumstances and with certain limitations; authorize telehealth providers to prescribe specified controlled substances under certain circumstances; authorize out-of-state physician telehealth providers to engage in formal supervisory relationships with certain non-physician health care practitioners in this state; authorize registered pharmacy technicians to compound and dispense medicinal drugs under certain circumstances; and exempt certain registered pharmacy technicians from specified prohibitions.
+The bill awaits a hearing before the Senate Appropriations Committee, its final stop before the Senate floor.
 The bill now contains a series of amendments that further refine its language and among other things, permits pharmacists providing health care services through telehealth to be reimbursed; allows participation by out-of-state medical providers enrolled in Florida Medicaid; and clarifies that telehealth providers may not prescribe Schedule I controlled substances or issue a physician certificate for medical marijuana.
 House bill HB 247 (above) is considered comparable for requiring similar AHCA reimbursement.
 (Return to Top of Page)